-In 2020, Atelier Nuno Architects won the World Architecture Community Awards 33rd Cycle in the Interior Design Category.
+In 2020, Atelier Nuno won the World Architecture Community Awards 33rd Cycle in the Interior Design Category.

 We believe in being fully engaged at every stage of a project, ensuring our visions are meticulously crafted and designs executed with excellence.

 Our services include architectural design, interior design, project management, building regulation compliance, Building Department submissions and construction supervision.

 Nuno is a Canadian architectural designer with international experience in luxury design.
 Coming from a multi-cultural background—born in Hong Kong and of Chinese-Portuguese descent—Nuno resided for 20 years in Canada and France.
 His career began at Louis Vuitton headquarters in Paris where he developed new architectural vocabularies for the brand.
 Returning to Hong Kong in 2012, he focused his expertise in luxury and eventually joined the renowned jewelry brand Graff Diamonds where he oversaw boutique design and constructions for China, Japan and US regions.